BecTome/Udacity_Azure-ML-Capstone/README.md

     <figcaption style='text-align:center'>Figure 1: Project Workflow</figcaption>
 </figure>

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 For this project, the data used is **Mobile Price Classification** ([data source](https://www.kaggle.com/iabhishekofficial/mobile-price-classification?select=train.csv)) from Kaggle website.
 The description provided in Kaggle is the following one: